Boehner resignation cuts U.S. government shutdown risk

 Investors will also eye reports on U.S. housing and manufacturing, and the week culminates with the September Labor Department payrolls and unemployment report.
 Forecasts call for job growth of 203,000 versus the prior 173,000, with the unemployment rate expected to hold steady at 5.1 percent.

-Additional reporting by Gertrude Chavez-Dreyfuss and Richard Leong; Editing by Nick Zieminski
+Additional reporting by Anjali Athavaley, Gertrude Chavez-Dreyfuss and Richard Leong; Editing by Nick Zieminski